Minimization of curve length through energy minimization using finite differences and numerical integration in Euclidean space: Approximation of energy minimization problem via trapezoidal rule

 \section{Approximation of energy minimization problem via trapezoidal rule}

-In this section, we will prove \cref{theo:approx_numerical_integral_trapezoidal}.
-In \cref{sec:Morrey_type_ineq}, we will prove a Morrey-type inequality.
-In \cref{sec:error_of_energy_and_trapezoidal_rule}, we evaluate the error between the energy and the approximated energy with trapezoidal rule when an $L^2$ upper bound exists for first and second derivatives in the space of curves.
-In \cref{sec:trapolized_and_interpolation}, we will assess the error concerning the energy approximated by the trapezoidal rule and the energy of curves obtained by linearly interpolating the point set.
-In \cref{sec:estimatation_Christoffel_symbol}, we evaluate the first derivative of the metric and the Christoffel symbols.
-In \cref{sec:apriori_estimate_for_minimal_geodesic}, we evaluate the $L^2$ norms for the first and second derivatives related to minimal geodesics.
-Finally, in \cref{sec:proof_of_theo:approx_numerical_integral_trapezoidal}, we will prove \cref{theo:approx_numerical_integral_trapezoidal}.
+In this section, we prove \Cref{theo:approx_numerical_integral_trapezoidal}.
+In \Cref{sec:Morrey_type_ineq}, we prove a Morrey-type inequality.
+In \Cref{sec:error_of_energy_and_trapezoidal_rule}, we estimate the error between the energy and its trapezoidal approximation when an $L^2$ upper bound exists for first and second derivatives in the space of curves.
+In \Cref{sec:trapolized_and_interpolation}, we estimate the error between the discrete energy defined by the trapezoidal rule and the energy of the curve obtained by linearly interpolating the corresponding point sequence.
+In \Cref{sec:estimatation_Christoffel_symbol}, we evaluate the first derivative of the metric and the Christoffel symbols.
+In \Cref{sec:apriori_estimate_for_minimal_geodesic}, we estimate the $L^2$ norms of the first and second derivatives of minimal geodesics.
+Finally, in \Cref{sec:proof_of_theo:approx_numerical_integral_trapezoidal}, we prove \Cref{theo:approx_numerical_integral_trapezoidal}.